Below I have included some of the more popular materials used in railway

 This coarse fibre string can be cut up for making long grass and reeds up to an

 inch high, or for thatching buildings (although in this use the twisting can

 create an unwelcome ripple even when unwound.).

-Masking tape is a yellowy tape with a relatively weak adhesive.
+Masking tape is a cream coloured tape with a relatively weak adhesive.
 It is usually

 used for masking off areas when interior decorating.
 Its most useful modelling